MicrosoftDocs/query-docs/query-languages/m/m-spec-error-handling.md

 // 1
 ```

-A _catch-function_ that does not accept a parameter is effectively a longer alternate syntax for an _otherwise-clause_:
+A _catch-clause_ with a zero-parameter _catch-function_ is effectively a longer, alternate syntax for an _otherwise-clause_:

 ```powerquery-m
 try error "A" catch () => 1